k-v-dimitrov/infobytes/fact-video-generator/readme.md

 3. **Audio Generation**: The generator queries a text-to-speech (TTS) tool to create audio for each subtitle.
 These audio files are saved in the temporary directory under `/audio`.
 Additionally, it registers (writes) the corresponding audio file name  to `segments.txt`, which is needed by ffmpeg for merging the generated audio files.

+4. **Background Image Generation**: The generator queries Stable Diffusion model with the fact' text to create a background image for the video.
+When the `frame renderer` applies that image, it will also put an overlay to make the text easier to read.

-4. **Subtitle Timestamps**: The generator builds a `subtitleSegments` object that contains the subtitle, its start and end time timestamps.
+5. **Subtitle Timestamps**: The generator builds a `subtitleSegments` object that contains the subtitle, its start and end time timestamps.
 This information is later used by the frame renderer to determine when and which subtitles to display.

-5. **Video Rendering**: The video renderer calculates the video length based on the combined audio files' duration.
+6. **Video Rendering**: The video renderer calculates the video length based on the combined audio files' duration.
 It then spawns multiple processes (currently set to 10) to parallelize the frame rendering process.
 The output frames are saved under the `tmp/frames` directory.

 ## FFmpeg Processing